conda/conda/docs/source/spec.rst

 platforms and operating systems.
 It is important to note that during the install process, all files are basically just extracted into the install prefix, with the exception of the ones in ``info/``.
-Installing a conda package into an environment may be roughly taught of as executing the following using command::
+Installing a conda package into an environment may be roughly thought of as executing the following using command::

    $ cd <environment prefix>